FAQs

 Policies, Payments, & Privacy

-• Many clients do.
-Coaching often qualifies under wellness, mental health, personal development, or continuing education stipends.
-I can provide invoices or documentation upon request.
+• Many clients use employer benefits or wellness stipends for coaching.
+Depending on your plan, coaching may qualify under wellness, mental health, personal development, or continuing education.
+I can provide invoices or supporting documentation upon request.

 • Yes.
 If something unexpected arises, I’m happy to work with you to pause, adjust, or reschedule your coaching series.
 I simply ask for open communication.